codefreakkk/devops-harsh/linux/linuxcommands.md

 - switch user to root
 - su stands for switch user and '-' stands for root user, instead of that we can also provide name of user

+** GREP COMMAND **

+- GREP (Global regular expression print)
+- GREP command search for a particular string/keyword from a file and print lines matching a pattern.
+- It checks line by line and print lines matching given pattern

+* Syntax : grep [OPTION]..
+Pattern [File]..

+* Examples :
+1. grep "keyword" file_name
+- gives perticular line of matching word

+2. grep -i "keyword" file_name
+- not case sensetive

+3. grep -v "keyword" file
+- To search everything except given pattern/keyword

+4. grep -c "keyowrd" file
+- Prints how many times (count) given keyword is present in file it consider's only one word from one line

+5. grep -w "kewyord" file
+- To search for exact match of given keyword in a file

+6. grep -n "keyword" file
+- Prints the line number and word of matching keyword

+7. grep "keyword" file1 file2
+- To search a given keyword in multiple files